 “What is this?”
 Titama said.

 Titama felt herself breathing hard.
 The bed, she realised now, was much too big for a little girl’s bed.
 Mirrors on the dresser and on the doors of the wardrobe were angled to point toward it as well.
 One of the closet doors was ajar and Titama could see the clothes inside.
-Except they weren’t really clothes they were costumes, like school girl uniforms and puffy princess dresses.
+Except they weren’t really clothes as much as they were costumes.
+School girl uniforms and puffy princess dresses.

 “What-, what did you say to me?”
 The client said.

 Titama circled around the room, ignoring the flush of anger that crossed the client’s face.
 She went to the clone tank and studied the monitor attached to one end.
 Titama’s tattooed face darkened.

 “This thing-, it-, she, is full-cog, not wetware,” Titama said.
 “Full frontal lobe job, sensory input and learning ability.”

 “I paid your boss a lot of money for this!”
 The client said.
 “I don’t know who the hell you think you are, coming into my home-,”

 Titama whirled away from the monitor.
 Jojo looked confused more than anything else.
 Titama snatched the client by the throat.
 He was roughly as tall as Titama but she easily hoisted him into the air, lifting him by the neck and slamming him into the nearest wall.
 The man gagged and started clawing at her hand.